 Known for being one of the safest (and sunniest) cities in America, El Paso, Texas, has plenty to offer visitors, but it’s also the perfect base for some day trips.
 Here Culture Trip lists some of the best places to visit while in this culturally rich border city.

-If you are looking for some interesting history, Mount Cristo Rey is just a short drive away, in Sunland Park, NM.
-It is about a four-and-a-half-mile hike to the top, where you will encounter amazing views of both El Paso and Juárez, Mexico.
-The statue is 29ft tall and was built in 1939.
-It is isolated from El Paso and is difficult to find, so be sure to call or look online for directions.
+If you’re looking for some interesting history, Mount Cristo Rey is just a short drive away in Sunland Park, New Mexico.
+It is about a 4.5mi (7km) hike to the top, where you will encounter amazing views of both El Paso and Juárez, Mexico, plus a 29ft (9m) high limestone statue built in 1939.
+Mount Cristo Rey is isolated from El Paso and is difficult to find, so be sure to call or look online for directions.

-Whether you need some alone time in a cabin in the woods or you want to do some skiing in the winter, Ruidoso has you covered.
-There are plenty of cabins to rent for a romantic getaway for you and that special someone.
-If you feel like something more active, there is skiing and snowboarding during the winter (at Ski Apache) and hiking during the summer.
-Or maybe you just want to play some slots or a game of Texas Hold’em at the Inn of the Mountain Gods Resort and Casino.
+Whether you need some alone time in a cabin in the woods or want to do some winter skiing, Ruidoso has you covered.
+There are also plenty of cabins to rent for a romantic getaway for you and that special someone.
+There is skiing and snowboarding during the winter (at Ski Apache) and hiking during the summer.
+Or maybe you just want to hit the slots at the Inn of the Mountain Gods Resort and Casino.
 Whatever your preference, there is plenty to explore in Ruidoso.